 delivered directly to your inbox.

 There's something about an olive tree . . . the promise of your own delicious olive crop, the appeal of "extending an olive branch" during devisive times, the long history of olive trees and their association with health and peace, and just the bushy appeal of these little silver-leaved trees.
 Whatever sparks your interest, here's how to care for your olive tree.

 Choose a site in full sun.
 In warm regions, zones 8-10, feel free to plant outdoors.
 Consider that your mature olive will grow to 12 feet tall and about 10 feet across, although the tree may be trimmed to about half this size.
 Select a site with appropriate space.

 If you're growing your olive tree indoors, choose a sunny window - your tree need 8+ hours of sun daily.
 These trees originated in sunny Spain and love lots of light.

 Outdoors, look for a site with soil that drains well.
 If there are still puddles several hours after a rain, scout out another spot.
 Loosen the soil to a depth of 12-15", turn in a bucket of compost before starting to plant and mix well.
 If you are planting your olive in a large pot, use any good commercial potting mix.
 It's ideal to give your olive some outdoor time in the summer; if this is part of your plan, consider weight as you select a container.

 Plant any time during the growing season.
 As with most plants, a transplanted olive tree will need regular watering outdoors for the first several months as it settles in.
 This is especially true if planted during summer's heat.
 Indoors, your tree may need a bit less moisture.
 Strive to keep the soil very slightly damp but not wet.
-Consistently wet soil will encourage root rot.
+Consistently wet soil encourages root rot.

 Loosen the soil to 12-15” deep.
 Plant your tree so the soil level from the pot is even with the level in the planting hole, in other words, don't sink or raise the tree.
 When you remove the grower's pot, plant your tree as is, leaving the rootball intact.
 Do not wash the original soil off the roots before planting.